denis-fekete/isa-project1/README.md

 In the main loop a desired number of network traffic is captured and displayed to the user.
 Byte array containing data is broken into parts and length of each part is stored in the **FrameSelections** structure.
 This structure is later used for the correct printing of hexdump-like representation of bytes.

 ## Output explanation
+The program "hexdump" format is by default different then what Wireshark looks like, this makes it more user-friendly in finding bytes that the user might be interested in.

 ```
 Number: 0